-Most medical patients can't tell the difference between a PA and MD.
-Can you tell the difference between a PA vs. MD?
-Read on to learn how the two careers are similar and where they diverge.
+Most medical patients can't tell the difference between a PA and MD, but can you?
+Read on to learn how these two careers are similar and where they diverge.

-Going to medical school gives you the opportunity to have choices as you forge your way into the world of medicine.
-With the right training, you can choose to become a physician assistant (PA) or a doctor of medicine (MD).
+Attending medical school allows you to have choices as you forge your way into the medical field.
+With the right training, you can become a physician assistant (PA) or a doctor of medicine (MD).
 You’ll be working with patients and bettering lives in the community no matter what route you choose.

-Although they are both highly collaborative roles that have considerable overlap in their duties, they are incredibly distinct.
-So, what is the difference between PA and MD?
+Although they’re both highly collaborative roles with considerable overlap in their duties, they’re incredibly distinct.
+So, what’s the difference between them?
 How do you become one, and which is better?
-If you’re switching from MD to PA and back again in your mind, we’ll walk you through how to choose between PA and MD.
+If you’re switching from MD to PA and back again, we’ll walk you through how to choose between PA and MD.

 An MD is a licensed medical professional who practices allopathic medicine.
 They receive thorough training in various specialized medical fields, including pediatrics, psychiatry, surgery, and radiology.

-Morton-Rias claims that, once licensed, PAs provide 80 to 90 percent of the services ordinarily provided by physicians.
-Indeed, a study conducted by the Annals of Internal Medicine determined that there were no significant variations in the care and treatment of diabetes by PAs and Mds.
+Morton-Rias claims that once licensed, PAs provide 80 - 90% of the services ordinarily provided by physicians.
+A study by the Annals of Internal Medicine determined there were no significant variations in the care and treatment of diabetes by PAs and MDs.

-However, one difference between PA vs Dr is that PAs are not independent practitioners.
-Each state regulates the PA scope of practice differently, though all PAs must work under the supervision and delegation of an MD.
+However, one difference between PAs vs Drs is that PAs aren’t independent practitioners.
+Each state regulates the PA scope of practice differently, though all PAs must work under the supervision of an MD.

-In contrast, physicians can perform all of the duties PAs can.
-They maintain independent medical practices, perform surgeries, and prescribe medications.
-Unlike PAs, they have full liability over their patients and act as the most responsible provider.
+In contrast, physicians can perform all the duties PAs can.
+They maintain independent medical practices.
+Unlike PAs, they have full liability over their patients.

 Additionally, when patients have complex cases, other differences between the two careers emerge.
 Morton-Rias notes that “on the rare occasion where the patient has a very complex or unique situation or condition presenting unusually, then we consult with physicians on care and management of that patient.”

-One of the unique prerequisites for PA schools is the 2,000 hours of healthcare experience.
+One of the unique prerequisites for PA schools is the hours of healthcare experience.
 Some programs may require 1,000 hours, whereas others ask for 2,000 – it depends on the program.
 Although not required for all programs, gaining hands-on experience with patients can help you become a more competitive applicant.

 For medical school, more rigorous academic requirements need to be met.
-A minimum GPA of 3.78 in your non-science classes and 3.64 in your science classes for an overall 3.71 GPA is essential for a competitive application.
+A minimum GPA may need to be met for entry, but the average matriculant GPA is 3.62.
 Although you can major in any field, certain prereqs need to be met.
 The coursework required for many medical schools includes:

-Though the amount of required healthcare experience for MD school is far lower than the prerequisite for PA school, having as much hands-on exposure to the world of medicine as possible makes you a more competitive applicant.
+Though the required healthcare experience for med school is often far lower than for PAs, having hands-on medical-related experience makes you a more competitive applicant.
 Instead of the GRE, prospective MDs must take the MCAT.

-Though fees depend on the school’s location, the institution itself, and access to in-state tuition, the annual tuition fees of PA programs range from $30,000 to over $120,000.
+Though fees depend on the school and location, the total tuition costs of PA programs range from $30,000 to over $120,000.

-Medical school, however, costs significantly more, and tuition rates are increasing.
-Costs depend on the school’s location, whether it is a public or private institution, and in-state tuition availability.
+Medical school costs significantly more, and tuition rates are increasing.
+Costs depend on the school’s location and other factors.
 The average tuition fee is $41,000.

-PA schooling can take anywhere from 12 months to three years, though most courses range from two to three years to complete.
-Compared to medical school, PA schooling is more generalized.
+PA school can take anywhere from 12 months to three years to complete, though most courses range from two to three years.
+Compared to medical school, PA school is more generalized.

-PAs spend more than 2,000 hours doing clinical rotations in different areas of medicine, providing them with a broad base of practical knowledge.
-Clinical rotations offer students cross-functional knowledge that can be used when dealing with various emergencies and more general instances in their daily practice.
+PAs spend more than 2,000 hours doing clinical rotations in medical areas, providing them with a broad base of practical knowledge.
+Rotations offer students cross-functional knowledge that can be used when dealing with various emergencies and in their daily practice.

 One secret to thriving during your rotation, says Dr. Bernard Leo Remakes, is to “completely immerse yourself in the rotation as though you planned to specialize in the rotation’s discipline.”

-Once PAs have graduated from one of the 267 PA programs accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA), they can begin their careers.
-To do so, they must obtain a state license after passing the Physician Assistant National Certifying Exam.
+Once PAs graduate from an accredited PA school, they can begin their careers.
+To do so, they must obtain a state license after passing the Physician Assistant National Certifying Exam (PANCE).

 Although there are options to pursue additional training, Ann Marie Strong, a Family Medicine Physician Assistant in Minneapolis, says that “most PAs round out their skills with on-the-job training” instead of undertaking “optional residencies.”

 For physicians, however, further education is required.
-Almost all graduates enter a postgraduate residency training program catering to their preferred specialty.
+Almost all graduates enter a residency program catering to their preferred specialty.
 This is one of the requirements for obtaining a medical license.

 MDs must then pass all three steps of the US Medical Licensing Examination (USMLE) to become board-certified and obtain a state license.
-Those seeking to pursue a highly specialized area of medicine need to do a fellowship.
+Those seeking to pursue a highly specialized area of medicine must do a fellowship.
 Both professions require periodic recertification and continuing education throughout their careers.

 “So you finish medical school, residency, and become a full-fledged practicing doctor.
 You are ready for a good night’s sleep.
 Forget about it,” jokes Dr. Alex Roher, a certified anesthetist.
 “Modern working arrangements,” Roher says, have created “the ‘week of nights,’ where you work four or five and sometimes seven night shifts in a row.”